 The proper chemical balance of a swimming pool starts with a high quality pool test kit.
 A good test kit will test for: chlorine, pH, calcium hardness, alkalinity, and cyanuric acid.
 Accurate testing is important for accurate treatments.
 Be sure to replace your test reagents annually, and store them in a cool and dark location.

-Depending on your chemical levels and volume of water, calculate how much pool shock, calcium hardness increaser, pH Up or pH Down, and Alkalinity Increaser you need to add to the pool.
 To make this simpler, take a look at our Spring Start-Up kits.
-These all-inclusive kits are sold by pool volume (gallons) and contain all the necessary supplies to get your pool up and going each spring.
+These all-inclusive kits are sold by pool volume (gallons) and contain chemicals to get your pool up and going each spring.
 After adjustment, re-test to make sure the water is balanced.
 Test once more within a day or two to be sure the chemistry of the water is still balanced.